 As you probably guessed, the microphone replaced the watch movement, so this watch is only accurate twice a day; despite this, the watch was expensive when Protona was in business – during the 1950’s, it sold for $1,700, with a normal Hanhart chronograph running less than half this.
 But for a piece of Cold War spy tradecraft history?
 With legit war stories?
 Cheap!

 This Hanhart spy watch comes on its original strap, springbar tool, and hard plastic travel case.

 For a fantastic description of watches in espionage tradecraft - to include this one - check out this Hodinkee article, here.

 1950’s Cold War Hanhart Wearable Microphone Spy Watch

 DIAL: Silver Hanhart-signed dial, with affixed hour, minute, second, and chronograph hands.

 CASE: Stainless-steel case measures 41mm (41.5mm with crown) x 48mm stainless steel case.
-On the left side of the watch is a jack for the audio cord.
+On the left side of the watch is a jack for the audio cord, with the cord attached.

 CRYSTAL: Domed acrylic crystal, with date cyclops; no scratches or cracks.

-BAND: This Hanhart comes with a brown leather rally strap, with stainless-steel hardware.
-It also comes with its original brown leather strap, it less than ideal condition.
+BAND: This Hanhart comes with its original brown leather strap, with stainless-steel hardware.